 Jonah Goldstein is a partner in the Firm's San Diego office and is responsible for prosecuting complex securities cases and obtaining recoveries for investors.
 He also represents corporate whistleblowers who report violations of the securities laws.
 Goldstein has achieved significant settlements on behalf of investors including in In re HealthSouth Sec.
 Litig. (over \$670 million recovered against HealthSouth, UBS and Ernst & Young), In re Cisco Sec.
 Litig. (approximately \$100 million), and Marcus v.
 J.C.
 Penney Company, Inc. (\$97.5 million recovery).
 Goldstein also served on the Firm's trial team in In re AT&T Corp.
 Sec.
 Litig., MDL No. 1399 (D.N.J.), which settled after two weeks of trial for \$100 million, and aided in the \$65 million recovery in Garden City Emps.'
 Ret.
 Sys. v.
 Psychiatric Solutions, Inc., the fourth-largest securities recovery ever in the Middle District of Tennessee and one of the largest in more than a decade.
 Most recently, he was part of the litigation team in Luna v.
 Marvell Tech.
 Grp., Ltd., resulting in a \$72.5 million settlement that represents approximately 24% to 50% of the best estimate of classwide damages suffered by investors.
-Before joining the Firm, Goldstein served as a law clerk for the Honorable William H. Erickson on the Colorado Supreme Court and as an Assistant United States Attorney for the Southern District of Appeals.
+Before joining the Firm, Goldstein served as a law clerk for the Honorable William H. Erickson on the Colorado Supreme Court and as an Assistant United States Attorney for the Southern District of California, where he tried numerous cases and briefed and argued appeals before the Ninth Circuit Court of Appeals.